NN2Poly: A polynomial representation for deep feed-forward artificial neural networks: Conclusions

 The proposed method, NN2Poly, obtains a polynomial representation that, under certain conditions, performs equivalently as a given densely-connected feed-forward neural network.
 This extends to deeper layers the work presented in \cite{moralaMathematicalFrameworkInform2021}, where it was solved for the case of a single hidden layer.

 NN2Poly is first presented theoretically using an inductive approach that features Taylor expansions and the combinatorial properties of an MLP.
 The method only relies on the condition that the synaptic potentials fall in the acceptable range of the Taylor expansion, which can be achieved by imposing some weight constraints during the training phase and using certain activation functions like $\tanh()$.
 Furthermore, a practical and more efficient version is presented in Section \ref{section_practical_implementation}, which lightens some of the computational burdens by reducing the total order of the computed polynomial, and by simplifying the computation of multisets partitions.
-This shows promising results both for simulated and real data.
-However, there is still room for improving the efficiency of the method and increasing its application to even larger networks.
+This shows promising results both for simulated and real tabular data in the context of regression and classification.
+However, there is still room for improving the efficiency of the method and increasing its application to even larger networks or higher dimension problems, as scalability still poses a challenge.
+Thus, advances in that regard should help expand the applications and simulations to higher-dimensional tabular data or non tabular data like images or audio.

 Furthermore, future research should be conducted on improving some of the imposed constraints to obtain an efficient way to apply NN2Poly to a broader class of neural networks and activation functions.
 In this regard, the analysis of different regularization techniques is quite interesting, because depending on the selected technique, the effectiveness of NN2Poly may vary.
 Nevertheless, this analysis can be used to understand the impact of those constraints on the NNs through the obtained polynomials.